Wallace-Chen/CMSHCALTiming/README.md

 __To run the code, of course you have to compile it by make.
 Before the make, please make sure you have the file analysisClass.C under the directory src which is a soft link to the .C file you want to run__

-_And to speed up, you may need to want use batch mode.
-There's a framework already set up to use by typing cdwork, and cd private/HCAL/PFG/.
-Here, please change the file path you want to run and replace with correct the executed file.
-Then run the script, after which you will have outputs under output directory.
-To combine them into one file, use command: hadd result.root output*.root_
+_And to speed up, you may need to want use batch mode.To combine them into one file, use command: hadd result.root output*.root_

+To use batch mode, please refer to the folder: work/Tools/batchmode, where you can find the script: run.sh.
+You have to have your exectable file and replace the name in the run.sh script (for example, main_check in the file) and put your NTuples path in the task_m0.txt file.

 # Make Plots
 Next step is to plot out the histograms.
 Corresponding, you have tow scripts: plot_reco.py and plot_digi.py.